MaximeCaty/AL-Company-Data-Import-Export/README.md

 When importing, comit happen at the end of each chunk.
 It may happen that a large table is imported by 2+ threads at the same time.

-## Optimal binary encoding
+### Optimal binary encoding

-Use ZigZag to reduce the size of binary numerical values such as Integer, Decimal, Date ect.
+Uses ZigZag encoding to shrink numerical types (Integer, Decimal, Date, etc.).
+Reduces file size and RAM usage during processing.

-This option offer a small size reduction on final gziped file and also reduce the ram usage when procssing files.
+This option offer a size reduction on final gziped file and also reduce the ram usage when procssing files.

 See original repository : [AL-Optimal-Binary-Encoding details](https://github.com/MaximeCaty/AL-Optimal-Binary-Encoding)

-**This option is not recommanded when using Libbsc compression**, it lead to increased final file size with uncecessary processing overhead.
+*⚠️ Not recommended when using libbsc — the block-sorting compressor is more effective on unencoded binary data, and may lead to increase of file size.*